Solve Quadratic Equations Graphically

 Graphical solution of a quadratic equation with two solutions.

-The graphical and analytical solutions are identical.
-However in general graphical solutions are only approximate.
+The graphical and analytical solutions match.
+Graphical solutions are approximate in general.

 Question 2